pirovc/ganon/docs/classification.md

 ### False positive of a query (--fpr-query)

 ganon uses Bloom Filters, probabilistic data structures that may return false positive results.
 The base false positive of a ganon index is controlled by `--max-fp` when building the database.
 However, this value is the expected false positive for each k-mer.
-In practice, a sequence (several k-mers) will have a way smaller false positive. ganon calculates the false positive rate of a query as suggested by (Solomon and Kingsford, 2016).
+In practice, a sequence (several k-mers) will have a way smaller false positive. ganon calculates the false positive of a query as suggested by (Solomon and Kingsford, 2016).
 The `--fpr-query` will control the max. value accepted to consider a match between a sequence and a reference, avoiding false positives that may be introduce by the properties of the data structure.

 By default, `--fpr-query 1e-5` is used and it is applied after the `--rel-cutoff` and `--rel-filter`.
 Values between `1e-3` and `1e-10` are recommended.
 This threshold becomes more important when building smaller databases with higher `--max-fp`, assuring that the false positive is under control.
 In this case however, sensitivity of results may decrease.